 Diabetes has strong links to depression and anxiety and they are both bitches in their own right.
 Some days I want to give up, and I would give anything to not be diabetic again.
 So it's never easy, but that doesn't mean it can't be done.

 So thank you to my family for whom I wouldn't be here without, thank you to my friends who have helped over the years, and thank you to my boyfriend who really has to deal with it all- but would do anything to help me and keeps me rational when I'm going crazy.
 And thank you to insulin for keeping me alive.
 You really do only get one shot at life, do things your unsure of, take risks, mess things up, and do your wildest dreams, you have nothing to lose but everything to gain.

-For those of you who don't know very much about my condition then you can find out a little more here.
+For those of you who don't know very much about my condition then you can find out a little more about type 1 diabetes here.